 I mean, it just is a common problem.

-I I when I worked at ESPN when you do when you're doing the radio broadcast and the broadcasters are setting up, they tell the engineers, for instance, in a in a basketball game where the arena's small and you have 20,000 people around you, the broadcaster would tell the engineer, I want to hear the sound of the ball going through the hoop.
+When I worked at ESPN, when you're doing the radio broadcast and the broadcasters are setting up, they tell the engineers, for instance, in a basketball game where the arena is small and you have 20,000 people around you, the broadcaster would tell the engineer, I want to hear the sound of the ball going through the hoop.

 You know how loud.

-Because otherwise I'm not gonna I I like to hear in my head callers and my own voice at a certain level that I've grown accustomed to.
+Because otherwise I'm not going to, I like to hear in my head callers and my own voice at a certain level that I've grown accustomed to.

 But to come full circle on the original conversation.